paulocfjunior/themelet-docs/README.md

 If you need to make changes to your themelet, you could publish it again, but before you will need to increment the version because it's not possible to publish the same package with the same version twice.
 For this you should use semantic versioning, it's an npm CLI command that will automatically update your metadata to the next major, minor or patch version.
 > For more information about npm packages and to understand how the semantic versioning works, you could check [here](https://docs.npmjs.com/getting-started/publishing-npm-packages).

-## How to install a published themelet on the theme?
+## How to install a published themelet into the theme?
 Once you have a themelet published to npm, it's ready to extend your theme.

 So, as you did for testing, you should go to your **theme** directory and run `gulp extend` command.
 You follow the steps and when it ask you like to search, you choose npm registry.